 Here in Oklahoma these plants provide excellent filtration.
 Their roots hang down into the water, often growing down 12 inches long.
 They consume the nutrients found in the water, removing it so that algae has less food.

 Water hyacinth reproduce extremely quickly by putting out multiple shoots with new plants on them (plantlets).
 They will stay attached for a while but when picked up or moved these easily break apart.
 These new plants will follow suit and before you know it there are more hyacinth that you can imagine.

-Luckily, they are annuals here in Oklahoma (Zone 7) which means they will not over winter.
-When there are too many, just throw them out! (also great for the compost) Originally from South America, they are very sensitive to cold water.
-In southern states where the weather is much warmer they are even outlawed as even 1 plant let go in a natural waterway can over grow to the point of needing to be removed!
+Luckily, they are annuals here in Oklahoma (Zone 7a) which means they will not overwinter.
+When there are too many, just throw them out!
+(Also great for the compost).
+Originally from South America, they are very sensitive to cold water.
+In southern states where the weather is much warmer they are even outlawed as even one plant let go in a natural waterway can overgrow to the point of needing to be removed!